The

 leadership or dominance, especially by one country or social group over others: Germany was united under Prussian hegemony after 1871.

 No, it's not like Britney Spears at all, and again, please stop comparing human beings like case studies.
-This is not the same whatsoever, but since we're here, how we crucify celebrities like Spears is a different symptom of the same exact machine we're addressing.
+This is not the same whatsoever, but since we're here, how we crucify celebrities like Spears and invoke past harm for Justin-fication is a different symptom of the same exact machine we're addressing.
 Unless someone at Wicked is being held captive against their will, kindly unclench.
-And on this, the day of our Lordney and Savior, the queen's birth?
+And on this, the day of our Lordney and Savior, the queen's birth, December the Secondeth?
 For shame and how dare you.
 Leave Britney alone already.

 Intervention without consent is only ethical when paired with responsibility.
 Without it, it's entitelement.
 Do you have credentials?
 A relationship to the person (IRL!)?
 Access to their medical information?
-Are you going to assume accountability and risk for the emotional, legal, and ethical consequences of your armchair"diagnosis?
+Are you going to assume accountability and risk for the emotional, legal, and ethical consequences of your armchair diagnosis?
 No?
 Then you don't get to play doctor.
+Your commentary cannot be medical authority.

 You?
 On Threads at 10:24 PM?
 Zero credentials.
 Zero accountability.
 Zero context.
 Zero consent.
 But somehow: a diagnosis.

 If you can’t diagnose, can’t treat, can’t follow up, can’t be sued for malpractice, can't be held liable… then you don't get to go there.
 Period.
-You’re not a fan, you’re not a helper: you are an intruder.
-You are a trespasser.
+You’re not a fan, you’re not a helper.
+Don't become an intruder.
+Don't become a trespasser.
+At that point, the commentary exceeds ethics.

 “It’s just like Britney Spears.
 We failed others before.
 We'll come to their rescue again!”

-What stuck with me is how we will consume (or make) nearly two hours of content about a person we don't know personally, sift through screenshots, anecdotes, and timelines, only to come to the same conclusion BJ alleges: that Grande is a committed method actress who adopts the persona of whatever era she's in.
-So right now she's in between personas.
-So to speak.
+What stuck with me is how we will consume (or make) nearly two hours of content about a person we don't know personally, sift through screenshots, anecdotes, and timelines, only to come to the conclusion BJ alleges: that Grande is a committed method actress who adopts the persona of whatever era she's in.

 And yet, thousands of comments later and still, no one knows Ariana Grande, only their preferred interpretation of her.
 That’s the problem: speculation feels like intimacy, but it’s really a distraction.
 And it’s really just a mirror to the story inside of you.
 Inside all of us.